Explore the mortality rate maps

 Field type specifies how many decimal points of each data record will be saved.
 Choosing short allocates the least amount of storage to the field and only accepts integer values up to five digits.
 To store larger numbers or numbers with fractional values, use Long Integer, Float, or Double as the type.

 - On the ribbon on the Fields tab, click Save.

-- On the Dual_Data_Counties tab, scroll to the end of the table to confirm that the Mortality Rate Difference field has been added.
+- In the Dual_Data_Counties attribute table, scroll to the end of the table to confirm that the Mortality Rate Difference field has been added.